arnaudmorin/bootstrap-openstack-k8s/README.md

 # k8s-0

+> NOTE: if not specified, all commands must be run as root: `sudo su -`

 ## k3s

  On the `k8s-0` instance, you will have `k3s` and few other tools to have a full `kubernetes` cluster.